m-spiessens/Flow/README.md

 ### Connection

 Connections are pipes from the pipes and filters design pattern.
 An output port can be connected to an input port.
 A connection can behave as a queue, allowing multiple data element to be buffered.
-Or a connection can connect a constant data element to an input port.
 One output port can be connected to one input port, one-to-many or many-to-one connections are not supported.
 One-to-many or many-to-one can achieved by using components that implement split/tee or zip/combine behavior for example.
+Connections are perfectly safe from race conditions when the connected components run concurrently.

 ## Examples